Umarsatti1/Terraform-Workspaces/README.md

 ---

 ## Conclusion
-This project demonstrates how Terraform workspaces enable clean, scalable, and isolated multi-environment infrastructure management using a single codebase.
+This project demonstrates how Terraform workspaces enable scalable and isolated multi-environment infrastructure management using a single codebase.
 By combining workspaces with modules and environment-specific variables, infrastructure can be safely deployed, validated, and destroyed across multiple environments.

 ---